gultugaydemir/cmpe230_llvm/README.md

 - ~~Test code~~
     - Passed all the test cases
-    - Generated IR codes that prints the syntax errors
+    - Generated IR codes that prints the syntax errors (review branch)

 - ~~Comment code~~